Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Computable analysis and complexity

 The Turing machine is the theoretical concept on which every modern computer is based on.
 In contrast to a digital computer, it has no physical limitations in theory.
 On the other hand, every Turing machine defines the theoretical limits of the digital computer. \begin{defi}(Computable number) A number $t\in \mathbb{R}$ is said to be \emph{computable}, if there exists a Turing machine TM with input $n \in \mathbb{N} $ and output $\gamma(n)=TM(n)\in \mathbb{Q} $, such that

 In this case, we say that $\gamma(n)$ \emph{binary converges to} $t$, and we write $\mathbb{R}_c \subsetneq \mathbb{R}$ for the set of all computable real numbers. \end{defi} The Turing machine TM defines the limit of real numbers that are computable in the sense of Definition \ref{def:TM}.
-However, it does not specify the number of iterations (i.e. computation time) that are required for the Turing machine to calculate $\gamma(n)$ for a given input $t\in \mathbb{R}_c$.
+However, it does not specify the number of iterations (i.e. computation time) that are required for the Turing machine to calculate $\gamma(n)$ for a given input $n\in \mathbb{N}$.
 Since we are interested in determining the computational complexity of certain problems, the next definition quantifies the number of iterations that are required to approximate $t\in \mathbb{R}_c$ as $n$ increases. \begin{defi}(Polynomial-time computable number) Let $t\in \mathbb{R}_c$ be a computable number.
-We say that the \emph{computational complexity of $t$ is bounded by a function} $q:\mathbb{N}\rightarrow \mathbb{N}$, if there exists a Turing machine TM such that \eqref{computable.number} is satisfied after at most $q(n)$ iterations.
+We say that the \emph{computational complexity of $t$ is bounded by a function} $q:\mathbb{N}\rightarrow \mathbb{N}$, if there exists a Turing machine TM such that the function $\gamma$ computed by the Turing machine satisfies \eqref{computable.number} and such that, on input $n$, the Turing machine stops after at most $q(n)$ steps.
 The number $t\in \mathbb{R}_c$ is said to be \emph{polynomial-time computable}, if its computational complexity is bounded by a polynomial $q$. \end{defi} In order to define computable functions, we employ the concept of a function-oracle Turing machine.
 An oracle Turing machine is a Turing machine that is equipped with an function-oracle which calculates the value of $\gamma$ from Definiton \ref{def:TM} in a single step.
 However, the previous definition suggests that the calculation of $\gamma$ might take some computational time.
 This concept allows to quantify the computational complexity of a function distinct from the computational complexity of the input data, which requires a Turing machine itself to be approximated.

 \begin{defi}(Computable function) Let $x:[a,b]\rightarrow \mathbb{R}$ be a real function.
-Then $f$ is said to be \emph{computable on the interval} $[a, b] \subset \mathbb{R}$, if there exists a function-oracle Turing machine TM, such that for each $t \in [a, b]$ and each $\gamma$ that binary converges to $t$, the function $\tilde{x}(n) = TM_\gamma (n)$ computed by TM with oracle $\gamma$ binary converges to $x(t)$, i.e., if
+Then $x$ is said to be \emph{computable on the interval} $[a, b] \subset \mathbb{R}$, if there exists a function-oracle Turing machine TM, such that for each $t \in [a, b]$ and each $\gamma$ that binary converges to $t$, the function $\tilde{x}(n) = TM_\gamma (n)$ computed by TM with oracle $\gamma$ binary converges to $x(t)$, i.e., if